Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - `EDCA` = **WMM** :: Used for QoS in 802.11
 - `HCCA` = **WMM-SA** :: Used for Scheduled Access contention-free QoS services (not used in 802.11)

-**Summary:**

-- DCF is the fundamental, required contention-based access service for all networks
-- PCF is an optional contention-free service, used for non-QoS STAs
-- HCF Contention Access (EDCA) is required for prioritized contention-based QoS services
-- HCF Controlled Access (HCCA) is required for parameterized contention-free QoS services

-**Important: No vendor has implemented PCF or HCCA.**

 ### QoS BSS (QBSS)